 Although you might have your heart set on one of our larger rugs, it may not be possible.
 If you don’t have the space to fully show of a beautiful kilim or pile rug, there are other options available.
 You can still bring in the traditional designs of Anatolia’s weavers by using a kilim as a wall hanging rather than a floor covering.

-Alternatively, browse our cushion and pillow selection made from colorful kilim weaves, or luxurious Central Asian ikat velvet and silk.
+Alternatively, browse our pillow selection made from colorful kilim weaves, or luxurious Central Asian ikat velvet and silk.
 Scatter an assortment onto even the plainest of sofas to give a room a whole new look.

 We hope you find these tips useful when it comes to purchasing a new or vintage hand woven rug.
 However, we understand that these ‘rules’ might all fly out of the window if you see the perfect rug for you!
 If you need any help, or require any further information about any of our products, please don’t hesitate to get in touch.